Deep-Symmetry/afterglow-max/README.md

 based on its coordinates in the
 [Cue Grid](https://github.com/brunchboy/afterglow/blob/master/doc/cues.adoc#the-cue-grid),
 and sends updates about changes to its state.
-Lets you set initial values for cue variables when the cue is triggerd by this object, and adjust their values while the cue is running.
+Lets you set initial values for cue variables when the cue is started by this object, and adjust their values while the cue is running regardless of how it was started.
 Sends updates about changes to those variables to its outlets while the cue is running, whether or not the changes came from within Max.

 ![mxj afterglow.max.Cue](https://raw.githubusercontent.com/brunchboy/afterglow-max/master/doc/assets/Cue.png)

-For more details, see the Help patcher and Reference within Max.
+For more details, see the Help patcher, full Reference, and Examples within Max.

 ### mxj afterglow.max.Eval